AmitKumarDas/Decisions/blogs/code_review_2_pragmatic.md

 There are so many factors that a developer needs to keep in mind, while implementing a logic.
 There are chances this developer goes too far keeping best practices in mind.
 At the end of the day, this logic will get `10/10` from various linting and other tools.
 This sounds great.
-However, the thing that I have come to realize rather late, is the ability to write code that is easy to understand by the reviewers and maintainers is the only stuff that matters.
+However, the thing that I have come to realize rather late, is the ability to write code that is easy to understand by the reviewers and maintainers is _**the most important**_ that should matter.

 I shall delve into code that tries to uncover if the same is more practical and easy to understand versus if it is more smart versus if it is more generic.